my-acct-cypher/currency.py/README.md

 # currency.py
-connecting api to fixer for currenc rate or exchange currency
+connecting api to fixer for currency rate or exchange currency